Taking ZEJULA (niraparib)

 As needed after 12 months*

-Your doctor will determine how often you need blood work.
+After 12 months, your doctor will determine how often you need to check your blood pressure, heart rate, and blood cell counts.

 Keep in mind: